 Read More: Tax News: IRS Delays 2020 Payment Deadline

-Employers are still required to take a Social Security tax and additional Medicare tax from each employee’s wages, as well as match that amount for a total of 15.3 percent.
+Employers are still required to take Social Security tax and Medicare tax from each employee’s wages, as well as match that amount for a total of 15.3 percent.
 This amount is paid as part of payroll taxes on a scheduled basis.

 - IRS.gov: Topic No. 751 Social Security and Medicare Withholding Rates